dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 while the confidence region is still acceptable. <br>
 The confidence region is actually is better indicator for how well the model performs than the standard deviations on the parameters.

++ **NestedSampler and standard deviations.**<br>
+Standard deviations are proportional to the noise scale divided by the square root of the number of points.
+Nestedsampler is doing that too.
+However, if the noise scale is fixed during the run of NestedSampler, the standard deviations on the parameters is as much off as the true noise scale differs from the provided noise scale.

 + **Parameters at the edge**<br>
 The standard deviations of the parameters are calculated as the